The hardest-working designers – and some of their best design decisions – are the ones you don’t even notice.

 Indistinguishable from magic

-My son turned one year old recently, and let me tell you there’s no game in the world that’s more popular than Peekaboo.
+My daughter turned one year old recently, and let me tell you there’s no game in the world that’s more popular than Peekaboo.
 Hide an object, reveal the object.
 Endless entertainment.

-What’s actually happening here is my son is developing many of the cognitive skills that we all take for granted as adults.
-In the case of Peekaboo it’s something called object permanence: the notion that just because something is no longer visible doesn’t mean it no longer exists.
-The fun for him is anticipating that his toy is still there even though I’ve covered it up, and being delighted when it’s revealed again and he’s proven right.
+What’s actually happening here is my daughter is developing many of the cognitive skills that we all take for granted as adults.
+In the case of Peekaboo, it’s something called object permanence – the notion that just because something is no longer visible doesn’t mean it no longer exists.
+The fun for her is anticipating that her toy is still there even though I’ve covered it up, and being delighted when it’s revealed again and she’s proven right.

 The answer is that the magician practiced.
 He repeated the trick many times from multiple angles, figuring out how to make each secret move look as effortless as possible.
 He studied how it normally looks to place a coin, and tried to emulate that motion without actually doing it.
 Maybe he exploited another of your innate weaknesses by using misdirection (“look, nothing in my pockets!”) to distract you at just the right moment.